unstoppabledomains/dev-docs/reverse-resolution/index.md

 ## Choose an Integration Path

-There are several ways to integrate Unstoppable's Reverse Resolution feature into your application, detailed in the chart below.
+There are several ways to integrate Unstoppable's Reverse Resolution feature into your application, detailed in the table below.
 Developers are encouraged to integrate more than one pathway.

 | Pathway | Description | Integration Guides |
 | - | - | - |